coverclock/com-diag-obelisk/README.md

 four symbols, ZERO, ONE, MARKER or INVALID; and a finite state machine parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.
+## Bugs
+I've identified a bug in the state machine regarding handling leap seconds.
+I'll fix it.
+There is no leap second planned in the foreseeable fuure, but it's just a matter of... time!
 ## Links
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>